zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

     ![](img/createcompute.png)

 9. In the Configure networking section, select the dboptions compartment and the VCN you created in an earlier section.
 If you are in a Roadshow, use the VCN precreated by Product Management.
-Click on the radio button to **Assign a public address**.
+Choose the **Public Subnet** and click on the radio button to **Assign a public address**.
 This is important.
 DO NOT OVERLOOK THIS STEP!!!!!!!
 ![](img/computevcn.png)

 10. Paste your SSH key pub file contents from the earlier section into this window.
 It should be one line.